GSA/cto-website/README.md

 We use [`npm`](https://www.npmjs.com/) along with [`gulp`](http://gulpjs.com/) to manage front-end dependencies.
 In order to get `npm`, install [Node.js](https://nodejs.org/).
 You do not strictly need `npm` to work on the website.
 You only need it if you plan to update the [vendor assets](/assets/vendor/).

+To update the vendor assets, run `npm run assets`.

 ### Building and Previewing

 First, install Ruby gem dependencies: